 Can you relate?

-What I came to understand, as an Extraverted Judging type on the Myers-Briggs, was not only do I thrive in community, I need externally-imposed structure to reach goals.
-And, as former Managing Editor of one of the world’s largest women’s web properties, experience proved that if I planned to succeed in anything, I was going to have to successfully manage myself first.
+hat I came to understand, as an Extraverted Judging type on the Myers-Briggs, was not only do I thrive in community, I need externally-imposed structure to reach goals!
+And, as a former Managing Editor of one of the world’s largest women’s web properties, experience proved if I planned to succeed, I was going to have to manage myself first.

 This meant, no more shame around the reality:

-So I decided to create what I most needed myself for clients, an accountability group, and join in.
-At first, I worried “sit down and write” sessions, absent critique, would be worthless.
-Instead, I found them a necessary—and liberating—step toward success.
+I decided to create what I most needed myself for clients, an accountability group, and join in.
+At first, I worried “sit down and write” sessions without critique would be worthless.
+Instead, I found them a necessary—and liberating—step toward turbo-charging productivity.

 Production absent judgement is supported by science: “The best way to get better at something isn’t to worry and study, it’s to do it, even if you completely suck at first.
-Here’s why: As prolific songwriter Jonathan Reed has explained, the truth is whatever you’re trying to produce, 70 percent of your attempts will be mediocre, 20 percent will suck, and 10 percent will be amazing.
-These percentages hold steady no matter what level you’re working at.
+As prolific songwriter Jonathan Mann has explained, whatever you’re trying to produce, 70 percent of your attempts will be mediocre, 20 percent will suck, and 10 percent will be amazing.
+These percentages hold steady no matter what level you’re working at.”

-“Carol knows what agents and publishers are looking for.
-She truly motivates writers who have found themselves stuck in revision or lost during their quest to publication.”
+I’ve had the pleasure to attend a few of her presentations: she truly motivates writers who have found themselves stuck in the revision process or lost during their quest to publication.”